Combined MS & DI

 The goal of the MS/DI program is to train dietetic professionals in the methods, implementation and interpretation of nutrition science, and to apply and advance the field of nutrition through research, clinical, management or community areas of practice.

-The MS/DI program may be completed in eight to nine quarters depending on the thesis project.
+The MS/DI program may be completed in eight to nine quarters depending on the thesis or capstone project.
 Some students complete the program in nine to ten quarters.
-The MS/DI students complete a majority of their supervised practice rotations at the VA Portland Health Care System and at OHSU Hospital & Clinics on the main OHSU campus.
+The MS/DI students complete a majority of their supervised practice rotations at the VA Portland Health Care System, OHSU Hospital & Clinics on the main OHSU campus, or other Portland area facilities.

 The Dietetic Internship program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
-We foster the pursuit of excellence in dietetic interns through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.
+We foster the pursuit of excellence in students through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.

 Program Goals and Objectives

 To prepare graduates for competitive entry-level positions in the field of nutrition and dietetics.

 - Over a five-year period, 90% of students enrolled in the DI program will complete the program within 16 months, which is 150% of the program duration.

-- Over a five-year period, 75% of interns enrolled in the combined MS/DI will complete the program within 36 months, which is 150% of the program duration.
+- Over a five-year period, 75% of students enrolled in the combined MS/DI program will complete the program within 36 months, which is 150% of the program duration.

 - 90% of graduates will pass the national Registration Examination for Dietitians on initial attempt.

-- 80% of graduates will obtain employment in the field of dietetics within one year of graduation.
+- 80% of graduates will obtain employment in the field of nutrition and dietetics within one year of graduation.

-- 50% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience and responsibility.
+- 75% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience, and responsibility.

 To foster professional leadership and specialty practice skills in graduates.